giacomorebonato/fastify-prerender-plugin/README.md

 The following scripts are available in the `package.json`:

 - `build`: Builds the project using `pkgroll`.
-- `postinstall`: Installs the stable version of Chrome using Puppeteer.
+- `postinstall`: Installs the stable version of Chrome using Playwright.
 - `release`: Releases the project using `release-it`.
 - `test`: Runs the tests using Playwright.
 - `format`: Formats the code using Biome.